-Blanche's mission profile follows a typical sounding rocket trajectory, with a single-stage burn, drogue deployment at apogee, and main chute deployment at a lower altitude.
-The payload is intended to deploy with the drogue parachute, under the drag force of the drogue.
+Stella II's mission is similar to that of its predecessor.
+It follows a typical sounding rocket trajectory, with a single-stage burn, drogue deployment at apogee, and main chute deployment at a lower altitude.
+The payload is non-deploying and does not feature in the mission phases.

-Figure 28 Blanche Concept of Operations
+Figure 31 Stella II Concept of Operations

-- 1) Phase 1: Pre-arming launch pad installation.
+- Phase 1: Pre-arming launch pad installation.
 The rocket is fully assembled, with energetics circuits deactivated.
 Telemetry is active and transmitting to a ground station. - 2) Phase 2: Arming.
-Transition - Removing the pull pins, activating all energetics circuitry.
+Transition Removing the pull pins, activating all energetics circuitry.
 An auditory cue is emitted by on-board buzzers.
 Motor igniters are inserted into the motor, secured with electrical tape and connected to the competition power supply.
-The ignition circuit is tested for continuity before evacuating all personnel.

-3) Phase 3: Ignition (t = 0.00s).

-Transition - Authorization is given to launch.
+The ignition circuit is tested for continuity before evacuating all personnel. - 3) Phase 3: Ignition (t = 0.00s).
+Transition Authorization is given to launch.
 Motor is ignited by sending a current through the igniter.
 The fuel grains are lit and smoke from the bottom of the rocket is visible.

-4) Phase 4: Lift-off (t = 0.04s).

-Transition - At first motion of rocket.
+- 4) Phase 4: Lift-off (t = 0.04s). - Transition At first motion of rocket.
 Vertical motion should be observable within a few seconds of pressing of launch button.
-Launch rail should be cleared at t = 0.36 s and at a velocity of 103 ft/s.

-5) Phase 5: Powered ascent (t = 0.36s).

-Transition - Upon clearing launch rail.
+Launch rail should be cleared at t = 0.32 s and at a velocity of 119 ft/s. - 5) Phase 5: Powered ascent (t = 0.32s). - Transition Upon clearing launch rail.
 Rocket is accelerated through thrust provided by the motor.
-This phase is expected to last for 3.61 seconds after takeoff.
-The point of maximum dynamic pressure and maximum velocity also occur in this phase, 3.28 seconds after ignition, slightly before motor burnout.
-No alteration to the flight path or airframe should be visible during this phase.

-6) Phase 6: Coasting (t = 3.61s).

-Begins at the end of motor burn.
-Rocket continues its ascent to a predicted apogee of 10,138 ft.

-Transition - Within moments of the rocket reaching apogee, pressure sensors detect the beginning of the descent, igniting the black powder charge well mounted on the nosecone.

-7) Phase 7: Drogue deployment and controlled descent (t = 25.08s).

-The black powder combustion pressurizes the small body tube body tube section between the nosecone and the parachutes.
-The nosecone seperates, dragging the attached drogue chute out.
-Moments after removal from the body tube, the drogue inflates and slows down the descent of the rocket to 90.1 ft/s.
-The descent speed decreases with altitude, as air density and drag increase.

-Transition - When pressure sensors detect that altitude is down to 1000 ft, the charge wells in the tender descenders are ignited.

-8) Phase 8: Main deployment and controlled descent (t = 153.25s).

-Once ignited, the tender descenders separate, and the drag on the drogue chute pulls the main chute out of its bag and out of the rocket.
-The main inflates, and further slows the descent, to 20.29 ft/s.

-Transition - The rocket eventually hits the ground, and a recovery team is dispatched with a GPS-tracking device.

-9) Phase 9: Ground Recovery.

-The rocket is transported back for evaluation by the judges.
+This phase is expected to last for 6.16 seconds after takeoff.
+The point of maximum dynamic pressure and maximum velocity also occur in this phase, 5.14 seconds after ignition, slightly before motor burnout.
+No alteration to the flight path or airframe should be visible during this phase. - 6) Phase 6: Coasting (t = 6.16s). - Begins at the end of motor burn.
+Rocket continues its ascent to a predicted apogee of 31,047 ft. - Transition Within moments of the rocket reaching apogee, pressure sensors detect the beginning of the descent, igniting the black powder charge well mounted on the nosecone. - 7) Phase 7: Drogue deployment and controlled descent (t = 40.99s). - The black powder combustion pressurizes the small body tube body tube section between the nosecone and the parachutes.
+The nosecone pops off, dragging the attached drogue chute out.
+Moments after bing out of the body tube, the drogue inflates and slows down the descent of the rocket to 95.35 ft/s.
+The descent speed decreases with altitude, as air density and drag increase. - Transition When pressure sensors detect that altitude is down to 1000 ft, the charge wells in the tender descenders are ignited. - 8) Phase 8: Main deployment and controlled descent (t = 307.5s). - Once ignited, the tender descenders separate, and the drag on the drogue chute pulls the main chute out of its bag and out of the rocket.
+The main inflates, and further slows the descent, to 21.29 ft/s. - Transition The rocket eventually hits the ground, and a recovery team is dispatched with a GPS-tracking device. - 9) Phase 9: Ground Recovery. - The rocket is transported back for evaluation by the judges.